sdiehl/wiwinwlh/tutorial.md

 Monad Methods
 -------------

+TODO START HERE

 Monads are not complicated.
 They are implemented as a typeclass with two methods, ``return`` and ``(>>=)`` (pronounced "bind").
-In order to implement a Monad instance, these two functions must be defined in accordance with the arity described in the typeclass definition:
+In order to implement a Monad instance, these two functions must be defined:

 ```haskell
 class Monad m where